shwestrick/shwestrick.github.io/_drafts/digital-reverb.md

 **But is the algorithm fast in practice?**
 If implemented exactly as described above, no!
-I tried this, and found that a naive implementation of our parallel comb algorithm is as much as *8 times slower* on one processor than a fast sequential implementation.
+I tried this, and found that a naive implementation of our parallel comb algorithm is as much as *12 times slower* on one processor than a fast sequential implementation.

 <div class="remark">
 It's easy to make the mistake of focusing on *scalability*, not raw speed.
-That is, I could have told you that my naive code gets 7 times faster when I use 8 processors instead of 1, and that would have seemed pretty good.
+That is, I could have told you that my naive code gets 7.5 times faster when I use 8 processors instead of 1, and that would have seemed pretty good.
 But still, it's slower than the sequential code, so
 [what's the point](http://www.frankmcsherry.org/assets/COST.pdf)?

-My naive implementation is useless for machines with less than 8 processors.
+My naive implementation is useless for machines with just a few processors.
-And even with more than 8 processors, it's still not very efficient to use 8 times as much energy just to get the same result back in slightly less time.
+And even with large multicores, it's still not very efficient to use an *order of magnitude more energy* just to get the same result in slightly less time.
 </div>

 <!--(The fast sequential comb